 Worse, I actually liked the ending where the dog lives.
 It’s bittersweet; it resonates.
 Brunell’s “artistic” ending simply piles on misery.
 I’ve said it before: Just because studios and test audiences want the happy ending doesn’t mean the grim ending is any good.
 It’s probably equally reductive.

 Oh, the movie screws up the story of Alec Baldwin’s beard, too.

-In the mid-1990s, Baldwin, still a leading man, agreed to make a movie called “Bookworm” (eventually: “The Edge”), written by David Mamet, but he showed up to the reading overweight and wearing a heavy beard.
+In the mid-1990s, Baldwin, still a leading man, agreed to make a movie called “Bookworm” (eventually: “The Edge”), written by David Mamet, but he showed up to the reading wearing a heavy beard.
 He was supposed to be the young rival to an older patriarch, played by Anthony Hopkins, but Baldwin looked as old as Hopkins.
-They needed him to shave, but he refused, freaked: temper tantrums, curses, overturning tables, etc. He kept claiming artistic integrity.
+They needed him to shave, but he refused: temper tantrums, curses, overturning tables, etc. He kept claiming artistic integrity.
 Finally, days before shooting begins, he shaves.
 Afterwards, Linson asks an actor friend why Baldwin was so committed to the beard and the friend responds, “Alec probably thought he was a little too heavy and he didn’t like the way his chin looked.”